cbaggers/cepl/docs/006 - gpu-arrays.md

 This would work, but it means that when the GPU renders the first vertex, it has to jump to 3 places in memory to get the data.
 That's gonna hurt performance.

-Instead, if we make an struct like this:
+Instead, if we make a struct like this:
 ```lisp
  (defstruct-g goat-vertex
    (position :vec3)